-Tips for Choosing the Right Bridesmaid Dresses
+9 Tips for Choosing the Right Bridesmaid Dresses

-Begin by Browsing
+1. Begin by browsing.

-If any of your friends have been in a bridal party before, they'll know the bridesmaids pay for their own dresses.
+If any of your friends have been in a bridal party before, they'll know bridesmaids pay for their own dresses.
 But a gentle reminder is never a bad idea.
 When it comes to price, try to be considerate of your friends' lifestyles.
 If you're concerned your wedding might be a financial burden for one or more of your bridesmaids, focus your search on dresses in a more affordable range, or select a color you like and let them pick their own style.
 Another idea: Take a cue from the guys and consider renting your bridesmaid dresses.
-Rental sites like Rent the Runway and Vow to Be Chic let your girls choose high-end designers in a wide range of styles and colors for a fraction of the cost.
+Rental sites like Rent the Runway let your girls choose high-end designers in a wide range of styles and colors for a fraction of the cost.

 Consider what kind of shopping experience will suit your personality best.
 If you tend to have strong opinions, it's probably better to shop alone (or with just one friend).
 If you prefer more input, take the whole gang and give them guidelines, like color or fabric.

-Stick to a Schedule
+4. Stick to a schedule.

 To ensure your bridal party matches your style, order your gown before making any decisions about the bridesmaid dresses.

-Also, think about choosing a color that goes well with a variety of skin tones.
+Also, think about choosing a shade that goes well with a variety of skin tones.
 Stonewashed colors, like blush, greige (a combination of gray and beige) and sand, are universally flattering and right on trend.
-Jewel tones (think: amethyst, emerald and sapphire) complement fairer complexions, while brighter, bolder hues, like cobalt blue and hot pink, pop against darker skin.
+Jewel tones (think amethyst, emerald and sapphire) complement fairer complexions, while brighter, bolder hues, like cobalt blue and hot pink, pop against darker skin.
 Want an edgier feel?
 Try flattering metallics, like silver, bronze and champagne.
 If you're opting for a print, make sure the dominant colors work with your entire bridal party.
 Or alternatively, deck out just your maid of honor in a print and keep the rest of your girls in solid colors.
 Fully embellished dresses are another fashion-forward option for a more glamorous affair.
-We love the idea of mismatched sequin dresses, that way your girls can choose a shade that suits them.
+We love the idea of mismatched sequin dresses—that way your girls can choose a shade that suits them.